Tax Free Childcare

 • National Insurance number

-During this application process, you’ll discover whether you’re eligible for Tax-Free Childcare.
-If you live in England, you’ll also find out whether you’re eligible for 30 hours free childcare.
-It’s possible that you’ll find out straight away, but it can take up to a week.
+As part of the application process, you'll find out if you're eligible for Tax-Free Childcare.
+If you live in England, you’ll also learn whether you qualify for 30 hours free childcare.
+While you may receive an immediate response, it can take up to a week for eligibility to be confirmed.

 How To Pay Your Childcare Provider

-Your chosen childcare provider needs to be approved with the government in order for you to be able to pay them with your Tax-Free account.
+Your chosen childcare provider needs to be approved by the government for you to be able to pay them with your Tax-Free account.

 The accepted types of childcare providers are:

-• childminder or nanny with a registered childminder agency or childcare agency
+• Childminder or nanny from a registered childminder agency or childcare agency

 The rules about how childcare providers become approved are different depending on where you live.
 You can check if a childcare provider is approved or search for one in:

-If you want to claim 30 hours funded childcare in England, the provider will also need to be on an Early Years Register with Ofsted or with a registered early years childminder agency – speak to your provider about this.
+If you want to claim 30 hours funded childcare in England, your chosen provider must be registered on the Early Years Register with Ofsted or with a registered early years childminder agency.
+It’s best to check directly with your provider to make sure they’re eligible.

 Download our guides